How to Process Ingredients for Carp Bait

 Do not process ingredients because you can.
 Process them because the bait needs a defined change.

-Processing Starts with the Ingredient’s Job
+Processing Starts With the Ingredient’s Job

 Start by deciding what the ingredient is supposed to contribute.

-Those uses do not require identical preparation.
+Those uses do not need identical processing.

 Before processing any ingredient, ask: